manderly/multi-clock/README.md

 #### September 2022
 * Flag emojis now appear for Windows/Chrome users
 * Swapped Heroku buildpack for express based build script that is compatible with the Heroku 22 stack
+* Added static thermometer to front page for at-a-glance conversions between Celsius and Fahrenheit

 #### March 2022
 * Favicon